Mayor Elizabeth Carr-Hurst

-Mayor Hurst is a loyal volunteer of hospice care in various facilities in and around the Atlanta area.
-She serves on the National League of Cities Advisory Committee, Vice Chair of the National League of Cities Fellows.
-She holds a Diamond Cum Laude certificate from the National League of Cities, member of the National Board of Democratic Officers, National Black Caucus of Local Elected Officials, a Life member of the NAACP, Independent Marketing Director of Team National and a Life member of the Women’s Home and Overseas Missionary Society.
-She retired in 2012 from the State of Georgia.
-She most recently has been selected to serve as a 2018 member of the Georgia Municipal Association By-Laws Review Committee.
-She has also served as President or treasurer of her homeowners association for the past 12 years.
+Mayor Elizabeth Carr-Hurst was elected to City Council in 2007 and served for 10 years.
+She ran unopposed for Mayor in 2017.
+Mayor Carr-Hurst is Fairburn's 18TH Mayor and the first African American female Mayor.
+She serves as a 2018 member of the Georgia Municipal Association By-Laws Review Committee.
+She also serves on the National League of Cities Advisory Committee, Vice-Chair of the National League of Cities Fellows.
+She holds a Diamond Cum Laude Certificate from the National League of Cities.
+Mayor Carr-Hurst is a member of the National Board of Democratic Officers, National Black Caucus of Local Elected Officials, Human Resources Advisory Committee, a life member of the NAACP, Independent Marketing Director of Team National, and a Life Member of the Women's Home and Overseas Missionary Society.
+Mayor Carr-Hurst is passionate about hospice care and regularly volunteers in and around the Atlanta area.

-Mayor Hurst is the mother of two daughters, Dr. Kimberly Froelich and Rhonda Hurst.
-She is especially proud of her three grandchildren; Morgan, Raphael, and Christian.
+Mayor Carr-Hurst is the mother of two daughters, Dr. Kimberly Froelich and Rhonda Hurst.
+She is the proud grandmother of three grandchildren: Morgan, Raphael, and Christian.